Skip to footer content

 Let's break down the code further:

-1. When a file is uploaded, the OnInputFileChange method is triggered, and a InputFileChangeEventArgs object is passed to it.
+1. When a file is uploaded, the OnInputFileChange method is triggered, and an InputFileChangeEventArgs object is passed to it.
 This object contains information about the uploaded file, such as its name and size.

-4. We use the await keyword to asynchronously copy the contents of the uploaded file into the memory stream.
-This ensures that our application remains responsive while reading the file.
+4. Use the await keyword to asynchronously copy the contents of the uploaded file into the memory stream.
+This ensures that this application remains responsive while reading the file.

-5. Next, we use IronXL's WorkBook.Load method to load the contents of the memory stream into a WorkBook object.
+5. Next, the WorkBook.Load method is used to load the contents of the memory stream into a WorkBook object.
 This object represents the entire Excel workbook, including its sheets, cells, and data.

-6. We then specify an output file name for the converted CSV file.
+6. Then specify an output file name for the converted CSV file.
 In this case, we're using the name "sample.csv."

-7. We use the SaveAsCsv method of the WorkBook object to save the workbook as a CSV file with the specified output file name.
+7. The SaveAsCsv method of the WorkBook object is then used to save the workbook as a CSV file with the specified output file name.

-8. If the conversion is successful, we display a message indicating that the conversion has been completed.
-If an error occurs, we catch the exception and display an error message.
+8. If the conversion is successful, a message is displayed to indicate that the conversion has been completed.
+If an error occurs, catch the exception and display an error message.

 Testing the Application

-How to Export to CSV in Blazor: Figure 1
+How to Export to CSV in Blazor, Figure 1: Run the Blazor application Run the Blazor application

 Click the button, and select an Excel file to upload.
 The accepted file formats are listed in the accept attribute of the InputFile component.

-How to Export to CSV in Blazor: Figure 2
+How to Export to CSV in Blazor, Figure 2: Select an Excel file Select an Excel file

 After you've selected a file, the application will read the file, convert it to a CSV format using IronXL, and save the converted file with the specified output file name.
 You should see a message indicating the status of the conversion, as well as the original file name.

-How to Export to CSV in Blazor: Figure 3
+How to Export to CSV in Blazor, Figure 3: Conversion status Conversion status

 Congratulations!
 You've successfully built a Blazor application that can export Excel files to CSV format using IronXL.
 The following screenshot shows the output of the above program.

-How to Export to CSV in Blazor: Figure 4
+How to Export to CSV in Blazor, Figure 4: The output Excel file The output Excel file

 Conclusion